vvvv/vvvv.org/content/blog/2025/Development News/Introducing-PublicChannels/index.md

 ## Removing a public channel

-When removing a PublicChannel node, the corresponding channel is not automatically removed.
-The only way to remove a public channels is via the Channel Browser: Rightclick a channel and click "Remove".
+When removing a PublicChannel node, the corresponding channel is *not* automatically removed.
+The only way to remove a public channel is via the Channel Browser: Rightclick a channel and click "Remove".
 If now no PublicChannel node is left referencing that channel, it will be gone.

 To remove all public channels that are no longer referenced by a PublicChannel node at once, use the "Remove unused channels" entry in the Channel Browsers edit menu: